“Lets build a better future together"

 "Unless someone like you cares a whole awful a lot, nothing is going to get better.
 It's not."
 Dr. Seuss, The Lorax

-- GENIUS ROBOTICS master game will be updated.
+- GENIUS ROBOTICS master game will be updated soon.

-- THREE new trip options with new itineraries.
-Check our new trips following GENIUS Olympiad (click).
+- FOUR trip options.
+Check our new trips following GENIUS Olympiad.
 Teachers receive 10% discount for every student/guest.

-- New York State Regents will be offered at Oswego High School or Fulton High School.
-New York applicants must let the principals of these high schools know as soon as possible for taking Regents in these schools.
+- New York applicants must let the principals of high schools close by RIT (there are 6 high schools within 15 minutes) as soon as possible for taking Regents in any of these high schools.
 This must be communicated (between school principals) before the deadline for the test orders by high schools.
-These applicants must apply before March 15th.
+These applicants must apply before March 21st.

 - International Research Collaborations offers a new opportunity for students across the world to collaborate.